Pritchard was born in 1948, started composing at the age of

 the early 1990s Pritchard has enjoyed an ongoing association

-with leading instrumentalists based in Switzerland (mostly in
+with leading instrumentalists and ensembles based in Switzerland (mostly in

 Basel) for whom he has composed several substantial pieces: Janus,